h0tk3y/inner-fs/README.md

 The *root* directory starts directly at zero offset in the file, and it's just a normal directory, but it stores the only special construct in InnerFS -- the *unallocated blocks entry*.
 This entry, just like any other, points to a first block in a linked list of blocks, but these blocks are *free*.
 If a file or a directory is deleted, all of its blocks are added to the unallocated blocks.
-If a new file/directory is created or an existing file/directory requires more spaces, blocks are first taken from the unallocated blocks list and, only if there are none, new blocks are appended to the end of the underlying file.
+If a new file/directory is created or an existing file/directory requires more space, blocks are first taken from the unallocated blocks list and, only if there are none, new blocks are appended to the end of the underlying file.

 ## Interface